Keith Penner: Post political career

 During the academic year 1987-88, prior to announcing that he would not seek re-election, Penner was a visiting fellow in the School of Political Science at Queen's University.
 He is a member of the Chartered Institute of Logistics and Transport (North America) and served as its Chairman from 2003 to 2007.
 He was appointed as a member of the Canadian Transportation Agency in 1989..
 Penner served with the agency until his retirement, in 2003.
 While there, he took a lead in the adoption of ADR (Alternate Dispute Resolution) into the Agency's protocol.
 He also continued to write and speak of the need for Indigenous Self-Government as a Distinct Order of Government in Canada.

 After leaving the Agency, Penner established his own Commercial Dispute Resolution Firm.
 He became a coach-teacher with the Stitt/Feld/Handy Group and the University of Windsor in Mediation Training.
 From 2005 until 2016 he heard cases for the Ontario Licence Appeal Tribunal and he continues to serve as a Designated Arbitrator with ICDR (The International Centre for Dispute Resolution) which is affiliated with the American Arbitration Association.
+In 2023, his term with the AAA as Arbitrator, was renewed for three years.
 Penner is listed in the Whose Who in America.

 In 2009, Penner worked with the Algonquins of Barrier Lake in Quebec in an effort to assist them in the re-establishment of their Traditional Government.
 Due to an intra-community dispute, the result was challenged in the Federal Court of Canada.
-Those who sought the return of Traditional Government lost the case, but Penner's work earned praise in the Decision and with the Algonquin People of Barrier Lake.
+Those who sought the return of Traditional Government lost the case, but Penner's work earned praise in the Decision and with the Algonquin people of Barrier Lake.
 Recently, Penner has been invited to participate in a First Nations' Think Tank called the Yellowhead Institute of Ryerson University.

 In 2010, Penner was the recipient of the Distinguished Service Award of the Canadian Association of Former Parliamentarians, cited in particular for his "continued interest and activity in the promotion of education, aboriginal rights and parliamentary democracy in Canada and abroad."

 Keith Penner is married to Brenda Morrissey of Newfoundland.
 The couple continue to live there for a part of each year.